-Femoral Nerve Block: Upon your consent, a femoral nerve block may be provided by an Anesthesiologist for pain control.
+Femoral Nerve Block: Upon your consent,

+a femoral nerve block may be provided by an Anesthesiologist for pain control.
 This consists of an injection of marcaine (like novacaine) into the region around the femoral nerve and may decrease leg pain for up to 12 hours.

-PCA pump: Shortly after you are transferred to the hospital unit, you may be provided a pain button that will deliver a set amount of pain medication at your control.
+PCA pump: Shortly after you are transferred to the hospital unit, you will be provided a pain button that will deliver a set amount of pain medication at your control.
 This pump will be discontinued the next morning.

-Oral pain medicine: Oral pain medicine will be provided once you are able to tolerate oral medications.
+Oral pain medicine: Oral pain medicine will be provided once the PCA is discontinued on post-op day one.
 A pain pill will be selected that best controls your pain.
 A pain medication prescription will be provided to you prior to discharge.
 You may take the prescribed medication as directed.
 You should expect to experience minimal to moderate knee discomfort for several days and even weeks following the surgery.
 Patients often only need prescription narcotics for a few days following surgery and then can switch to over-the-counter medications such as Tylenol or Ibuprofen.

-• Ice bags and elevation should be utilized both in the hospital and after discharge to decrease swelling and pain.
+- Ice bags and elevation should be utilized both in the hospital and after discharge to decrease swelling and pain.
 Keep ice on for 20 minutes and off for 45 minutes every 4 hours.
 Utilize ice as much as you can during the first 10 days after surgery.
-Be careful not to burn your skin with excessive cold exposure.
+Be careful not to burn your skin with excessive cold exposure. - If you should experience the onset of calf pain during the post-operative period please call our office or head to your local emergency room as this is may be a sign of a blood clot.
+If you should experience shortness of breath or trouble breathing, call 911 and go directly to the Hospital. - You should expect some regional skin numbness as this is a normal result of making a skin incision. - A surgical drain will be placed at the surgery site to remove any excess drainage.
+This will be removed on Post-op day 1.